-• Tobacco contains tar, nicotine, carcinogens, and other harmful chemicals.
-Smokers are susceptible to emphysema, lung, and other types of cancers, and the hardening of the arteries.
+Tobacco contains tar, nicotine, carcinogens, and other harmful chemicals.
+Smokers are susceptible to emphysema, lung and other types of cancers, and the hardening of the arteries.
 It is said that for each cigarette you smoke, you lose 5 minutes and 30 seconds of your life time.
 Thus, someone who smokes 20 cigarettes a day can lose 28 days of their life time in one year.
 It is not too late to quit smoking.
 The reason people can't stop smoking is due to nicotine addiction, but there are ways to quit.
-If you are a smoker, please go to the web site and make efforts to stop smoking.

-Quit Smoking Marathon: http://kinen-marathon.jp/
+Quit smoking marathon: https://kinen-marathon.jp/